ome/bio-formats-documentation/sphinx/users/matlab/index.rst

 .. note::

-   It is possible to run Bio-Formats 6 on earlier MATLAB versions using a the JVM the the Java 7 version shipped with MATLAB (Java 7).
-   Please refer to the support threads explaining how to change the JVM software version used by MATLAB on
-   `Mac OS <https://uk.mathworks.com/matlabcentral/answers/103056-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-macos>`__,
+   It is possible to run Bio-Formats 6 on earlier MATLAB versions using a JVM version 8 or greater.
+Please refer to the support threads explaining how to change the JVM software used by MATLAB for `Mac OS <https://uk.mathworks.com/matlabcentral/answers/103056-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-macos>`__, `Linux <https://uk.mathworks.com/matlabcentral/answers/130360-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-for-linux>`__ or `Windows <https://uk.mathworks.com/matlabcentral/answers/130359-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-windows>`__.
-   `Linux <https://uk.mathworks.com/matlabcentral/answers/130360-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-for-linux>`__
-   or `Windows <https://uk.mathworks.com/matlabcentral/answers/130359-how-do-i-change-the-java-virtual-machine-jvm-that-matlab-is-using-on-windows>`__.